 If an FAA employee's in attention or lack of vigilance causes injuries to passenger (in a runway crash, for example), the injured passenger may be able to make a claim FAA for negligence.
 Because the FAA is a federal agency, there are special rules and procedures that must be followed under the Federal Tort Claims Act.
-A Richmond personal injury attorney experienced in lawsuits against the federal government can advise you whether or not you may have a claim.
+A Richmond airplane accident attorney experienced in lawsuits against the federal government can advise you whether or not you may have a claim.

 There are also times when airplane parts or equipment are defective and lead to injuries.
 If a passenger is injured as a result, there may be a product liability claim.
 For example, if a design defect results in a cart coming loose mid-flight, a passenger injured by the cart could have a claim against the airplane or cart manufacturers.